Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 Ramilla

-Good afternoon Please tell me!
+Good afternoon Tell me please!
 I did an MRI, but I don’t understand everything.
-A variant of the development of the circle of Willis in the form of a lack of blood flow in both posterior communicating arteries (open).
-In the white matter of the left frontal and parietal lobe subcortically, single foci are determined, sizes up to 4 mm, hyperintense according to T2 WI, probably of vascular origin.
-The subarachnoid space is locally expanded in the fronto-parietal regions.
+A variant of the development of the circle of Willis is the absence of blood flow in both posterior communicating arteries (open).
+The vertebral arteries in the v5 segment are asymmetrical: d up to 2.2 mm on the right, up to 3 on the left.
+Transverse sinuses are symmetrical: d up to 7 mm.
+In the white matter of the left frontal and parietal lobe subcortically, single foci are identified, max sizes up to 4 mm, hyperintense on T2 VI - probably of vascular origin.
+The subarachnoid space is locally expanded in the frontoparietal regions.
 The right vertebral artery is of small diameter.
-Is it very dangerous!
-I am worried about severe headaches, but not constantly, as well as pressure up to 150 to 100, all these symptoms appeared during pregnancy, after it seems to have passed, but now it worries me again.
-I am 24 years old, gave birth 3 months ago.
+How dangerous is this?
+I am worried about severe headaches, but not constantly, as well as blood pressure up to 150 over 100, all these symptoms appeared during pregnancy, after that they seemed to go away, but now they are bothering me again.
+I am 24 years old, I gave birth 3 months ago.
 I would like to know what this means and what a diagnosis!
-Thank you in advance!
+Thanks in advance!

 Post date: 11.06.2014 12:45